The Concept of Shalya Tantra in Ayurveda

 The only major drawback of Shalya tantra was probably the lack of appropriate aseptic precautions during those days.
 Besides, the instruments used were raw and crude and hence use them caused pain.

 In summary, there is no denying the fact that modern surgery has its roots or more precisely seeds in Sushruta Samhita.
 Sushruta was the first surgeon to discuss surgical techniques, a bold and steady step towards relief of disease and pain for mankind.
-Considering the fact that a range of surgical procedures were practiced before thousands of years, this valuable and admirable work of the ancient times cannot go without appreciation and recognition.
+Considering the fact that a range of surgical procedures were practised before thousands of years, this valuable and admirable work of the ancient times cannot go without appreciation and recognition.